greenkerokero/python-project-50/README.md

 - -f FORMAT, --format FORMAT
    Specify the output format for the differences.
 Available formats:
-  - stylish (default) — a formatted and easy-to-read output with colors and indentation.
+  - stylish (default) — a formatted and easy-to-read output with indentation.
   - plain — a simple text output without extra decorations.
   - json — output in JSON format, useful for further processing or integration with other tools.